mkirchner/linked-list-good-taste/README.md

 }
 ```

-The more elegant version has less code and does not require a separate branch
-to deal with deletion of the first element in a list.

 The code uses an indirect pointer `p` that holds the address of a pointer to a
 list item, starting with the address of `head`.
 In every iteration, that
 pointer is advanced to hold the address of the pointer to the next list item,
 i.e. the address of the `next` element in the current `IntListItem`.
 When the pointer to the list item `(*p)` equals `target`, we exit the search
 loop and remove the item from the list.
-This, as will become clear below, only
-requires overwriting a single pointer.

 ## How does it work?